jkunimune/Djastiz/en-Specification.md

 - "es" marks the agent, the entity that initialises and carries out the action;
 - "on" marks the patient or experiencer, the entity whose state is changed or described by the action; and
 - "um" marks the theme or stimulus, an entitty that is not directly involved in the action but is essential to it nonetheless.

+When adjunctive postpositional phrases are included or omitted, it often appears to change the meaning of a sentence's English translation.
+This is because Oltilip uses the same word for what English treats as transitive and intransitive pairs of verbs.
+For example, the verbs for "enter" and "insert" are both "neki" in Oltilip; "it enters" is "et on neki", and "I insert it is "min es et on neki".

 ### Predicates